fastn-stack/fastn/README.md

 ## On Body

-- Body should have single space before and after it.
+- Body should have at least single empty line before and after it.
 - Empty lines before and after the body would be removed.

 ```